Skip to main content

 Modernized Brokers

 Today, you’re not required to have an in-person broker to buy and sell stocks.
 Instead, you can place orders yourself with the click of a mouse.
 You’ll pay anywhere from a few pennies up to $5 a trade in commission fees.
 The term “broker” today is more likely to refer to a trading platform itself, rather than a specific person.
-Popular online brokers include Questrade, Robinhood, or Weathsimple.
+Popular online brokers include Questrade, Robinhood, or Wealthsimple.

 Stockbrokers do still exist though.
 They can act as independent agents for you.
 However, most brokers work for money management firms.
 Some brokers also register as investment advisers.
 Brokers today may also be involved heavily as part of a sales team in private placements, initial public offerings (IPOs), or secondary issuances.
 Brokers usually receive a salary but may also get commission, shares, or warrants in a company that is issuing stock.